leeleavitt/procPharm/extras/Documentation/tcd.md

 <kbd>u</kbd> Underline toggle for both stacked traces and single trace view

 <kbd>l</kbd> Select the window regions to display.
 Any or all can be observed.

+<kbd>w</kbd> To change the line width of the traces pressing this button will allow you to enter in a line width.
+Default value is 2.

 In the example below,
    * A new group is chosen using <kbd>shift</kbd><kbd>p</kbd>